xspec/xspec/docs/xslt-code-coverage-by-element.md

 Tested as part of xsl:map.

-There is a trace entry for 1 xsl:map-entry element on line 13, column 0 in xsl-map-01.xsl but that seems to be related to the xsl:param and not xsl:map-entry.
+There is a trace entry in xsl-map-01.xsl for `<xsl:map-entry key="'One'" select="100"/>` but that seems to be related to the xsl:param and not xsl:map-entry.

 Difficult to know what to do here as it is never traced.
 Neither is xsl:map.